Federal Hall: 2000s to present

-The site closed on December 3, 2004, for a $16 million renovation, mostly to its foundation.
+The site closed on December 3, 2004, for a $16 million renovation, mostly to its foundation, and Einhorn Yaffee Prescott Architecture and Engineering was hired to repair and restore the building.
 Federal Hall National Memorial reopened in late 2006.
-The renovated memorial included a visitor center, showcasing other historical sites operated by the National Park Service operated.
+The renovated memorial included a visitor center, showcasing other historical sites operated by the NPS in the New York City area.
 In 2007, the building was designated as a contributing property to the Wall Street Historic District, a NRHP district.
-The same year, the metal detectors were removed and replaced with magnetometers because the security screening process took too long, driving away many visitors.
+The same year, the metal detectors were removed and replaced with magnetometers because the security screening process took too long, driving away visitors.
 This measure increased attendance fourfold.
 New York City mayor Michael Bloomberg and ABC News invited the 2008 United States presidential candidates, John McCain and Barack Obama, to a town hall forum at Federal Hall, though both candidates declined the offer.
 McCain did host his own town hall forum at Federal Hall in June 2008.

-In 2015, the National Trust for Historic Preservation said Federal Hall's grand staircase would be renovated, following a $300,000 grant disbursed by the American Express Foundation.
+The American Express Foundation donated $75,000 in 2012 toward the restoration of the Washington statue.
+In 2015, the National Trust for Historic Preservation said Federal Hall's grand staircase would be renovated after the American Express Foundation had given a $300,000 grant.
 At the time, the steps had begun to fall into disrepair and showed signs of spalling and cracking.
 The work was to begin in late 2016.
-The cooling system was also replaced in 2020.
-The National Park Service temporarily closed the memorial in July 2021 after finding cracked stone.
+By 2018, local newspaper AM New York Metro wrote that "cracked walls, peeling paint and a rust-water-stained rotunda are among the deteriorating conditions that greet nearly 300,000 visitors who come there to learn about American history."
+Federal Hall National Memorial also had damaged floors and arches; the facade had begun to chip; and the columns had cracked and were showing signs of mold and discoloration.
+The cooling system was replaced in 2020.
+The NPS temporarily closed the memorial in July 2021 after finding cracked stone.
 As part of a permanent repair project, the building was to be covered in scaffolding for five to ten years.